 Working capital and capital expenditures.
-Working capital and capital expenditure assumptions are in line with historic trends given the level of utilisation and operating activity.
+Working capital and capital expenditure assumptions are in line with historic trends given the level of utilization and operating activity.

 Other economic factors.
 As part of the impairment test, management considered several different scenarios that consider the impact on the value-in-use calculations if key assumptions were to vary from those used in the calculations.
-These change scenarios assessed the impact of a 20.0% decrease to revenue, a 10.0% increase to SG&A expense, a 2.0% reduction to gross margin and a 1.0% reduction to terminal growth rate assumptions.
-The recoverable amount of the North America Drilling Services CGU and Geological Data Services exceeds its carrying value under all change scenarios and each scenario would result in no further impairment of the CGU.
+The recoverable amount of the North America Drilling Services CGU and Veracio CGU exceeds its carrying value under all change scenarios.